A Coach's Guide to Concussions

 Make sure the athlete is following the guidelines for both mental and physical rest.

-• Mental rest: Avoid computers, video games, texting, excessive TV and listening to loud music, especially with headphones
+• Mental rest: For the first 24-48 hours, avoid computers, video games, texting, excessive TV and listening to loud music, especially with headphones.

-The child should be completely free of symptoms and participating in school fully (if applicable) before beginning to play sports again.
+The child should be free of concussion symptoms and participating in school fully (if applicable) before being cleared to play sports again.
 Once released by an appropriate health care provider, the child should participate in a gradual progression back to activity.

-The Return-To-Play progression is critical because a return of any signs or symptoms of concussion during mild physical activity signals that the brain has not healed and that child is not ready to return to activity.
-IT SHOULD NOT BE SKIPPED, ABBREVIATED OR CHANGED WITHOUT THE WRITTEN CONSENT OF THE HEALTH CARE PROFESSIONAL.
+The return-to-play progression is critical because it tests to see if the brain has healed from the concussion.
+A return of any signs or symptoms of concussion during the progression should prompt re-evaluation by the medical professional.
+THE PROGRESSION SHOULD NOT BE SKIPPED, ABBREVIATED OR CHANGED WITHOUT WRITTEN INSTRUCTION FROM THE HEALTH CARE PROFESSIONAL.

-Each stage should take a minimum of 24 hours, so an injured athlete will take approximately one week to proceed through the full rehabilitation protocol, assuming that the athlete remains asymptomatic at rest and with provocative exercise.
-(Note that this timeframe may be extended by the health care provider in younger athletes, those with especially severe or long-lasting symptoms or those that have suffered previous concussions.)
+Each stage should take a minimum of 24 hours, so an injured athlete will take at least one week to proceed through the full protocol, assuming symptoms do not return.
+(Note that this timeframe may be extended by the health care provider in younger athletes, those with especially severe or long-lasting symptoms, or those who have suffered previous concussions.)

 Graduated Return to Sport (RTS) Strategy